pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Few people are capable of expressing with equanimity opinions which differ from the prejudices of their social environment.
 Most people are even incapable of forming such opinions."
 --Albert Einstein

-"Any intelligent fool can make things bigger and more complex.
-It takes a touch of genius and a lot of courage to move in the opposite direction."
---E. F. Schumacher

 "I am enough of an artist to draw freely upon my imagination.
 Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world."
 --Albert Einstein